-The finishing technique of flocking with textile fibres is already very old and literally (almost) known to every child: When crafting in kindergarten with the scissors wool residues are cut into the finest foams and the resulting wool dust is then enthusiastically on Paper is scattered onto the UHU from the tube, for example.
-Christmas motifs were painted – then the principle of flocking was understood.
+The finishing technique of flocking with textile fibres is already very old and literally (almost) known to every child: When, while doing handicrafts in kindergarten, wool residues are cut into the finest threads with scissors and the resulting wool dust is then enthusiastically scattered on paper on which with UHU out of the tube e.g. Christmas motifs were painted – then the principle of flocking has been understood.

-s rules of thumb, one can formulate: The thinner the fibers are relative to their length, the softer the surface feels.
+As rules of thumb, you can say: The thinner the fibers are relative to their length, the softer the surface feels.
 And the finer the subject, the shorter the flake fiber must be.

 Flaked motifs create a unique “haptic pull”-as we call it when a surface exerts a magical effect of wanting to touch it.

 Interesting for you?
-Please request samples or patterns.
+Please, contact us.
 Send us your draft for implementation.